spacetelescope/stwcs/doc/source/npol.rst

    :width: 90%
    :alt: artificial NPOL Dy Residual image: mean = -1.87765e-08 +/- 3.66462e-07

-This test confirmed that the interpolation routine implemented within STWCS will correctly expand the NPOL file points to exactly recreate the DGEO file correction for any given pixel position, except at the far ends of the columns of rows.
+This test confirmed that the interpolation routine implemented within `PYWCS` will correctly expand the NPOL file points to exactly recreate the DGEO file correction for any given pixel position, except at the far ends of the columns of rows.
 The variations at the ends of the rows and tops of the columns comes from edge effects of the interpolation as it interpolates over 1 less pixel at the edges, however, even these variations are well within numerical accuracy for the overall correction.

-The new NPOL file reference files were then compared to actual DGEO files from CDBS for an ACS/WFC F606W image using this testing code.
-The test image was run through STWCS.UPDATEWCS to populate the headers and write the WCSDVAR extensions.
+The new NPOL reference files were then compared to actual DGEO files from CDBS for an ACS/WFC F606W image using this testing code.
+The test image was run through `STWCS.UPDATEWCS` to populate the headers and write the `WCSDVAR` extensions.
 Fig 3-6 show the difference between the DGEO files and the expanded NPOL files for the two ACS/WFC chips in X and Y.

 .. figure:: /images/x1.png